 A list of publications can be found at: https://latrobe.academia.edu/JohnMakeham

 John is editor of the monograph series, Modern Chinese Philosophy (Brill) and welcomes submissions!

 Dr Ruth Gamble is a David Myers Research Fellow at La Trobe University and an environmental and cultural historian.
 Her work focuses on the historical relationship between Tibetan and Himalayan peoples and their environments.
 She is now writing an environmental history of the Yarlung Tsangpo/Brahmaputra River.
 Before coming to La Trobe University, she worked as a lecturer in Religious Studies and Tibetan at the Australian National University (ANU), and as a researcher at Ludwig Maximilians University, Munich.

-Jean Zhang is the Senior Administrative Officer at the China Studies Research Centre.
+Jean Zhang is the Administrative Coordinator at the China Studies Research Centre.
 She has extensive working experience in administration in Australian tertiary sector and over four year teaching experience in a university in China.
 She holds an MBA, a Master Degree in Professional Accounting and a Bachelor of Arts in English Language and Literature.
 She is a current member of CPA Australia.